jupyterhub/jupyterhub/docs/source/index.rst

 running an independent Jupyter notebook server for each user.

 To use JupyterHub, you need a Unix server (typically Linux) running somewhere that is accessible to your team on the network.
-It might be on an internal network at your organisation, or it can run on the public internet (in which case, take care with `security <getting-started.html#security>`__).
-It runs as an HTTP server.
-You can get users to go directly to the IP address of the server in their browser, or provide it with a domain name.
+The JupyterHub server can be on an internal network at your organisation, or it can run on the public internet (in which case, take care with `security <getting-started.html#security>`__).
+Users access JupyterHub in a web browser, by going to the IP address or domain name of the server.

-There are different :doc:`authenticators <authenticators>` which control access to JupyterHub.
+Different :doc:`authenticators <authenticators>` control access to JupyterHub.
 The default one (pam) uses the user accounts on the server where JupyterHub is running.
 If you use this, you will need to create a user account on the system for each user on your team.
 Using other authenticators, you can allow users to sign in with e.g. a Github account, or with any single-sign-on system your organisation has.

-Then there are :doc:`spawners <spawners>`, which control how JupyterHub starts the notebook servers for individual users.
-The default spawner will use their system username to start a notebook server for that user.
+Next, :doc:`spawners <spawners>` control how JupyterHub starts the individual notebook server for each users.
+The default spawner will use start a notebook server on the same machine running under their system username.
 The other main option is to start each server in a separate container, often using Docker.

 JupyterHub runs as three separate parts: